FREE SHIPPING on orders over $65 International: over $250

 Tea Horse Road

 500s AD: Around this time, the famous Tea Horse Road was born.
 These were caravan paths winding through the mountains of Sichuan, Yunnan, and Tibet.
 While merchants traded various products along the Tea Horse Road, one of the main ones was tea.
-Particularly brick tea like hei cha and pu-erh, a type of Chinese fermented tea.
+Particularly brick tea like Hei cha and Pu-erh, a type of Chinese fermented tea.
 Tibetan monks especially enjoyed this tea as it helped keep them awake and alert for extended meditation hours.

 Tang Dynasty

-618-907 AD: During the Tang Dynasty, tea begins to gain immense popularity.
+618-907 AD: During the Tang Dynasty, tea starts to gain immense popularity.
 White tea production emerges.
 However, at the time, white tea was enjoyed in the form of pressed cakes similar to Shou Mei White Tea

 725 AD: Tea first appears in the Chinese dictionary as "cha" and has its own character — 茶